- Find a Trail

 The Sumter Cypress Trail begins near the golf course in Sumter's Dillon Park.
 The trail is unmarked but is mostly level and follows a dirt road and...

 The Williston Rail-Trail runs between East Main Street and West Main Street in the small Barnwell County community of Williston.
 The paved trail...

 The Cathedral Aisle Trail is part of a 65-mile network within Aiken's protected Hitchcock Woods.
 Open since September 1939, this lush forest path is...

 The town of Edgefield has taken pride in the political initiative of its native sons for nearly 200 years and today dubs itself the "Home of Ten...

 The North Augusta Greeneway follows an abandoned right-of-way of the former Central of Georgia Railway (later the Central Rail Road and Banking...

-This 7.5-mile trail occupies a unique historic and natural setting in the heart of Augusta.
-Originally constructed in 1845, the waterway itself is the...
+This nearly 8-mile trail occupies a unique historic and natural setting in the heart of Augusta.
+Originally constructed in 1845, the waterway itself...